 Known for its pristine beaches and incredible weather, Hawaii’s an in-demand place for vacationers and residents alike.
 The state boasts six islands, and the big island—the island of Hawaii—is the largest.

 - Estimated Monthly Mortgage Payment: $2,399.32

 California’s well-known for its high housing costs, so its place on our most expensive list is no surprise.
-It takes almost 32% of the median household income to afford a house here.
+It takes almost 32 percent of the median household income to afford a house here.

-Dubbed the Golden State for its gold rush days, California is the second-largest, and most populous state in the nation.
+Dubbed the Golden State for its gold rush days, California is the most populous state in the nation.
 It’s home to major cities like Los Angeles, San Diego, San Francisco, and Sacramento.

 - Median Home Price: $312,200

 Our third most expensive state is Oregon, where it takes 21.92 percent of the median household income of $81,200 to buy a house.
 The typical home costs just over $312,000.

 Oregon is known for its rain, lush forests, variety of lakes and canyons, and miles of shoreline.
 It’s home to major cities like Portland and Salem (not to be confused with Salem, Massachusetts, where the Salem Witch Trials took place).

 - Estimated Monthly Mortgage Payment: $1,610.63